TheBigEye/Aircraft/README.md

 * Crash screen more detailed in information
 * More durability in tools
 * Enchanted Tools and Enchantment Books
+* --dev label when running the game in terminal

 # Installation
 1. Download and install [Java](https://java.com/en/download/),